31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 Don't forget to read Cyber Monday eCommerce: 12 *Last-Minute* Hacks to Boost Conversions

-Personalization isn’t just about product recs and a support option.
+Personalization in emails during Black Friday isn’t just about product recs and a support option.
 Onebone makes the email feel one-on-one by including a fit calculator and linking to their podcast.

-If you run into delays, let shoppers know early on and offer ready support options in your emails, like live chat or call number – or opt for alternate shipping options, like pick up in store.
+If you run into delays on Black Friday/Cyber Monday, let shoppers know early on and offer ready support options in your emails, like live chat or call number – or opt for alternate shipping options, like pick up in store.

 Pro Tip: Always add an option like “sign up for text, to not miss any order updates and an extra $X off on your next order.”